Boolean Compressed Sensing and Noisy Group Testing

-While these approaches have generally characterized fundamental tradeoffs for noiseless group testing, the noisy counterpart of group testing has not been systematically addressed.
-In this paper we take a novel information theoretic approach to group testing problems.
+While these approaches have generally characterized fundamental tradeoffs for noiseless group testing, the noisy counterpart of group testing has been largely unexplored.
+In this paper we present a novel information theoretic approach to group testing problems.
 The common approach to previous related work was to prove bounds on the size of randomly generated matrices to exhibit the aforementioned separability and covering properties.
-In contrast, we formulate the problem as a detection problem and establish its connection to Shannon coding theory ~\cite{coverbook} which, to the best of our knowledge, is explored in this paper for the first time.
+In contrast, we formulate the problem as a detection problem and establish its connection to Shannon coding theory ~\cite{coverbook}.
 While there exists a one-to-one mapping between both formulations, the new perspective allows us to easily obtain results for a wide range of models including noisy versions of group testing.
 Our approach, which is fairly general, is to map the group testing problem to a corresponding channel model which allows the computation of simple mutual information expressions to derive achievable bounds on the required number of tests.